Addicted To Prescription Drugs Symptoms

 Prescription drug abuse can affect all ages though it is more common in young people.
 The most common ones include sedatives, opioid painkillers, sedatives, anti-anxiety medication, and stimulants.
 The most frequently used categories of prescription drugs abused are:

 - Pain medication – 5.1 million Americans

 - Sedatives – 0.4 million Americans

-One category of the population that are frequently exposed to opportunities are college students who sometimes experiment with, misuse and abuse so many different types of prescriptions drugs.
+One category of the population that is frequently exposed to opportunities is college students who sometimes experiment with, misuse and abuse so many different types of prescription drugs.
 This can occur because of ‘wanting to belong to a group’, peer pressure or merely to experience what their college mates are experiencing.

 The symptoms of prescription drug abuse depend on the specific drug.
 The different symptoms from stimulants and pain relievers to anti-depressants and tranquilizers—can make it difficult to know what signs to watch for.
 Each medication has different effects, and mixing these drugs with alcohol and other drugs is very dangerous as this can lead to permanent organ damage and even death.
 Being aware of the signs that might signal prescription drug abuse can go a long way to detecting prescription drug abuse.

 The most commonly abused prescription drugs are used for the:

 - Treatment of pain: Opioids, such as oxycodone (Oxycontin, Roxicodone) and those containing hydrocodone (Vicodin, Lortab, Norco).

 - Treatment of anxiety and sleep disorders: Anti-anxiety medications and sedatives, such as diazepam (Valium) alprazolam (Xanax) and hypnotics, such as zolpidem (Ambien).